What Is Walmart Marketplace? A Complete Guide

 How much does it cost to sell on Walmart Marketplace?

-Walmart doesn't charge monthly fees to list products.
-Instead, it collects a referral fee on each sale ranging from 6% to 20% depending on the product category.
+Walmart doesn’t charge monthly listing fees for standard accounts.
+Sellers pay a referral fee per sale, typically 6% to 20% depending on the category.

 Is Walmart Marketplace different from Walmart.com?

-Walmart Marketplace is a component of Walmart.com where third-party sellers list products alongside Walmart's own inventory.
-These sellers manage their own listings and fulfillment.
+Walmart Marketplace is a part of Walmart.com where third-party sellers list products alongside Walmart’s own inventory.
+Sellers manage their own listings and fulfillment.

 How long does the Walmart Marketplace approval process take?

-The approval process typically takes 2-4 weeks, depending on application completeness and business verification.
+Approval usually takes 2–4 weeks, depending on the completeness of your application and business verification.

 What are Walmart’s requirements for marketplace sellers?

-Sellers must have a registered business, provide tax information, maintain product data accuracy, ensure reliable shipping, and offer responsive customer service.
+Sellers need a registered business, valid tax information, accurate product data, reliable shipping practices, and responsive customer support.

 Can international sellers join Walmart Marketplace?